rancher/docs/content/rancher/v2.6/en/installation/resources/update-ca-cert/_index.md

 ### Why is this step required?

 Fleet agents in Rancher managed clusters store kubeconfig that is used to connect to the Rancher proxied kube-api in the fleet-agent secret of the fleet-system namespace.
-The kubeconfig contains a certificate-authority-data block containing the Rancher CA. When changing the Rancher CA, this needs to be updated for a successful connection of the fleet-agent to Rancher.
+The kubeconfig contains a certificate-authority-data block containing the Rancher CA. When changing the Rancher CA, this block needs to be updated for a successful connection of the fleet-agent to Rancher.